1979 Indianapolis 500: Saturday May 5

 Opening Day saw sparse activity.
 Only three cars took to the track, with Larry "Boom Boom" Cannon earning the honor of first car on the track.
 Later in the day, judge James Ellsworth Noland issued the injunction requested by the CART teams, and all entries were allowed to practice.
 Dick Simon, who was subpoenaed to testify downtown at the hearing, spent enough time at the track to run a lap of 174 mph, the fastest of the day.

 Sunday May 6

 Hurley Haywood was the fastest of the day with a lap at 181.452 mph.
 The previously rejected CART teams arrived at the garage area, but none took to the track.

 Monday May 7

 The "Rejected Six" CART teams took their first laps of the month, with Rick Mears turning the fastest lap of the day at 187.578 mph.
 Danny Ongais was a close second at 187.188 mph.
 Spike Gehlhausen had the only incident of the day, when a water line broke, spewing hot fluid into the cockpit.
 He suffered first and second degree burns, but was cleared to drive.

 Tuesday May 8

-Rick Mears ran the fastest speed of the month thus far, with a hand-timed lap of 193.5 mph.
+Mears ran the fastest speed of the month thus far, with a hand-timed lap of 193.5 mph.